-Students then visit neuroanatomy.ca where they view coronal brain slices to label an image and compare a normal brain versus a brain with CTE (chronic traumatic encephalopathy).
+Students then visit neuroanatomy.ca where they view coronal brain slices.
+Then they label an image and compare a normal brain versus a brain with CTE (chronic traumatic encephalopathy).

-The next section introduces the concept of Tau tangles and shows sections of the brain as well as microscopic views.
-Brain autopsy data reveals that shows the stage of CTE and tau tangles in different areas of the brain, such as the frontal lobe, amygdala, and hippocampus.
+The next section introduces the concept of Tau tangles and shows sections of the brain.
+Brain autopsy data reveals the stage of CTE and tau tangles in different areas of the brain.
+The areas of the brain include the frontal lobe, amygdala, and hippocampus.